AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Pricing Free Single pricing structure based on bandwidth and geographic scope

-Free Tier Entire connection was free Starting in May, one free 500 Mbps Interconnect per region
+Free tier Entire connection free Starting in May, 500 Mbps Interconnect free in each region

 Target CSP Google Cloud Google Cloud (Microsoft Azure planned for late 2026)

-The most significant changes are the ability to select bandwidth from 1 Gbps to 100 Gbps and the clarification of the pricing structure.
-During the preview, production traffic was not recommended, but now it's officially supported for production use.
+The most significant changes are that bandwidth can now be selected from 1 Gbps up to 100 Gbps, and the pricing structure has been clarified.
+During the preview, production traffic was not recommended, so now it's officially available for production use.

-Partner Cross-Cloud Interconnect for AWS also appears to be GA
+Partner Cross-Cloud Interconnect for AWS is also GA

-Google Cloud's corresponding feature, Partner Cross-Cloud Interconnect for AWS, also seems to have reached GA as the preview designation has been removed from the documentation.
-Let's review the differences between this and the existing Cross-Cloud Interconnect.
+Google Cloud's corresponding feature, Partner Cross-Cloud Interconnect for AWS, also appears to be generally available as the preview notation has been removed from the documentation.
+Here's a recap of the differences compared to the existing Cross-Cloud Interconnect:

 Item Cross-Cloud Interconnect Partner Cross-Cloud Interconnect for AWS